algolia/brefsearch/README.md

 - Make it a great experience on mobile
 - Add lazylading of images below the fold
 - Warm the Cloudinary cache of the images, so they load faster
+- Maybe force the width with Cloudinary
+- Make the searchbar full  static on top
+- Add a powered by logo
+- Make the video play en entier